Special-K-s-Flightsim-Bots/DCSServerBot/plugins/funkman/README.md

 * AIRBOSS
 * RANGE (Bombing & Strafing)

-For how to configuure FunkMan support into Moose, see the respective Moose documentation.</br>
+For samples on how to configure FunkMan support into Moose, see the respective samples in the samples directory.</br>

 **Attention**: You need to set the DCSServerBot port to be used by FunkMan.
 The default for both, DCSServeBot and Funkman is port 10042.